anne-urai/slow_drift_correction/README.md

 2. [x] add confidence-scaling (use previous R simulations and fit with ntrials = 500)
 3. [x] fit to real data from Beehives or Squircles task
     - [ ] correlate single-subject beta's with GLM weights
-4. [ ] compare confidence-betas with R output, and with and without fixing sigma at 0
+4. [ ] compare confidence-betas with R output
+    - [x] and with and without fixing sigma at 0

 ### Next ideas
 - concatenate all trials across participants, then fit with a switching LDS where the drifting criterion jumps between observers